georgemandis/bubo-rss/README.md

 - `src/index.html` - a [Nunjucks](https://mozilla.github.io/nunjucks/) template that lets you change how the feeds are displayed
 - `output/style.css` - a CSS file to stylize your feed output
 - `src/feeds.json` - a JSON file containing the URLs for various site's feeds separated into categories
-- `src/index.js` - the script that loads the feeds and does the actual parsinga and rendering
+- `src/index.js` - the script that loads the feeds and does the actual parsing and rendering

 ## Demos